ppy/osu-wiki/news/2018/2018-09-25-project-loved-one-year-week-of-september-23rd.md

 [tarolabo - Miko](https://osu.ppy.sh/beatmapsets/593618) by ::Nyan::{ user=36102 }

 We've Loved tarolabo maps from Nyan before, but none quite like this.
 When this released way back in 2014 (and got re-uploaded in 2017), it was a thrilling version of a song we in osu!taiko were already pretty familiar with.
-There are two other maps of Miko, one by ::glalucard::{ user=577406 } and one by [Firce777](https://osu.ppy.sh/users/274072), made even further back in 2011 and 2012, so this song was already really familiar to the game.
+There are two other maps of Miko, one by ::glalucard::{ user=577406 } and one by ::Firce777::{ user=274072 }, made even further back in 2011 and 2012, so this song was already really familiar to the game.
 However, this map is special.
 With incredibly non-dated usage of 1/6, very accurate timing and just an overall atmosphere of the "Final Boss", we think Nyan's Miko deserves a place in Loved's history.

 [![](/wiki/shared/news/2018-09-25-project-loved-one-year-week-of-september-23rd/taiko/uchiage-hanabi-doko-kara-mirunen-w.jpg)](https://osu.ppy.sh/community/forums/topics/807805)

-[hanacco - Uchiage Hanabi, Doko kara Mirunen w](https://osu.ppy.sh/beatmapsets/815747) by ::HEKUSODASU::{ user=9044692 }, [Shallty](https://osu.ppy.sh/users/6205471) and ::KitajimaYN::{ user=2250574 }
+[hanacco - Uchiage Hanabi, Doko kara Mirunen w](https://osu.ppy.sh/beatmapsets/815747) by ::HEKUSODASU::{ user=9044692 }, ::Shallty::{ user=6205471 } and ::KitajimaYN::{ user=2250574 }

 A new-comer to Loved, HEKUSODASU, has been really excited to hopefully get a Loved map eventually.
 Well, he's finally getting his wish with this brilliant mapset of a remix of the extremely popular J-pop song, Uchiage Hanabi.
 You may be familiar with this song, which has garnered maps by Monstrata, Ascendance and tasuke912.
 He has brought a supporting cast of KitajimaYN and Shallty (previously known as "soloist"), who are very strong and prominent mappers in the Japanese scene.
 Their maps are all extremely fun and densely-packed madness, so we encourage you to check them all out!